KIEC

 KIEC, formerly known as Kathmandu Infosys, is a private company that serves students intending to study abroad and assists individuals for migration purpose.
 Its primary services include academic and career counseling, migration service, and standardized and proficiency test preparation.
-It is headquartered in Dillibazar Road, Kathmandu, in an area that has been referred to as the abroad education hub of the nation.
-Along with the head office in Dillibazar Road, it has a total of eleven branches in major economic hubs all over Nepal and two global office in Australia.
+It is headquartered in Putalisadak Road, Kathmandu, in an area that has been referred to as the abroad education hub of the nation.
+Along with the head office, it has a total of sixteen branches in major economic hubs all over Nepal and two global office in Australia & Bangladesh.

 KIEC is the authorized by Ministry of Education (Nepal) and Educational Consultancies Association of Nepal, Nepal(ECAN).

 History

 Kathmandu Infosys Educational Consultancy Pvt Ltd (generally known by its acronym KIEC) was founded by Rajendra Rijal on 19 September 2006.